enketo/enketo-express/README.md

 * :x: no export of queued records (yet)
 * :x: no [Formtester](https://enketo.org/formtester) app (planning to integrate this functionality in the form previews)
 * :x: no [Forms](https://enketo.org/forms) app (you do not need this)
+* :white_check_mark: this one is 100% JavaScript
+* :white_check_mark: this one can be hosted on a local webserver

 ### Themes